Understanding the symptoms of Appendicitis

 The presence of ulcers along with the irritation of the gastrointestinal tract that results due to ulcerative colitis is one of the cause.
 An abdominal injury or trauma can also lead to appendicitis.

 The position of the pain varies according to the age and position of the appendix.
 During

 pregnancy, the pain is felt in the upper abdomen since the appendix is higher during pregnancy.

 Pain in the abdomen

 The condition of appendicitis classically occurs with a pain in the middle of the abdomen.
-The pain migrates at the actual site of appendix where it becomes more severe and constant.
+The pain migrates at the actual site of the appendix where it becomes more severe and constant.
 Simply coughing, sneezing or walking can also make pain worse.

-Within few hours after onset, a constant intense pain is felt at the actual site of the appendix.
+Within a few hours after onset, a constant intense pain is felt at the actual site of the appendix.
 The pain is so severe that it becomes impossible to sleep since the intensity of pain is very high.

 Mild fever and chills

 The condition of appendicitis usually results in mild fever between 99°F and 100.5°F with or without chills.
 An increased temperature of about 101°F is an indication of the rupture of the appendix.

 This symptom is of great significance as it depicts the actual condition.
 Affected individuals experience nausea, vomiting or loss of appetite or not feeling hungry for a couple of days is a common symptom of appendicitis.
 In the case of continuous vomiting for 12 hours seeking medical help is advisable.